 “If no one reported that bank robberies were a problem, the government wouldn’t staff people to deter bank robberies,” Siegel said.

-This article is a repost from Claims Journal and can be found here.
+This article is a repost from Claims Journal.